Edson Chagas

 Notable solo exhibitions include the site-specific exhibition Found Not Taken, held at the Kunst Haus Wien, Museum Hundertwasser (Vienna: 2016); Instituto Camões Centro Cultural Português, (Luanda: 2014); Belfast Exposed Photography, (Belfast: 2014); and Memorial Agostinho Neto, (Luanda: 2013).

-In 2013 his Found Not Taken series was exhibited as part of the Angolan Pavilion at the 55th Venice Biennale, winning the Golden Lion for best national pavilion.
-In 2015, Chagas was one of three artists shortlisted for the 11th Novo Banco Photo Award, with an exhibition at Museu Coleção Berardo, Lisbon.
+In 2013, his Found Not Taken series was exhibited as part of the Angolan Pavilion at the 55th Venice Biennale, where it won the Golden Lion for the best national pavilion.
+In 2015, Chagas was shortlisted as one of three artists for the 11th Novo Banco Photo Award, and his work was showcased in an exhibition at the Museu Coleção Berardo in Lisbon.